What are the advantages over conventional prostate biopsy techniques?

 Common (greater than 1 in 10)

-- Blood in your urine for up to 10 days.
+- Blood in your urine for around 2 weeks

 - Blood in your semen for up to 6 weeks; this is harmless and poses no risk to you or any sexual partners